 Selecting the right toy

 Above all, you want to choose something that will be comfortable to use.
 If you are new to G-spot stimulation, you may want a thinner toy or something inexpensive.
-The Bswish Bgee, Rebel Ticker, and G Slim Satin Touch are all $30 and under, and no more than 1 1/4″ in diameter.
-For higher budgets, the OhMiBod Lovelife Cuddle, Vixen Mistress, and Fuze Velvet are also excellent for beginners.
+The Bswish Bgee, Cuddle Mini, and G Slim Satin Touch are all $59 and under, and no more than 1.5″ in diameter.
+For higher budgets, the Gigi 2, Dame Arc, and Fuze Velvet are also excellent for beginners.

-A firm, unyielding material — such as glass, metal, wood, stone, or plastic — is always a good choice for G-spot stimulation, due to the amount of pressure the G-spot requires.
+A firm, unyielding material — such as glass, metal, wood, stone, or plastic — is always a good choice for G-spot stimulation.
+This is due to the amount of pressure the G-spot requires.
 Glass and stone dildos like the Simply Blown G-Glass, Laid D.2, and Standard Glass Dildo provide a flawlessly smooth sensation along with some extra weightiness.
 Wooden dildos like the Fling and Seduction are lighter, but deliciously rigid, with a unique texture.
 The stainless steel njoy Pure Wand and Fun Wand are the heaviest choice, ensuring that their weight contributes to the intensity of the stimulation.
-Some silicone toys, like the LELO Gigi 2 and We-Vibe Rave, are also quite firm.
+Some silicone toys, like the We-Vibe Rave, are also quite firm.

 Do you prefer your G-spot stimulation with a side of clitoral stimulation?
-There are a few dual stimulation toys with curved shafts, like the LELO Ina and PicoBong Kaya.
-There’s also the We-Vibe 4 Plus, a C-shaped vibe for those who prefer a rubbing or rocking motion rather than an in-and-out one.
-The We-Vibe 4 is slim enough that it can also be used during sex.
+There are a few dual stimulation toys with curved shafts, like the LELO Ina, We-Vibe Nova and PicoBong Kaya.
+There’s also the We-Vibe Chorus.
+Chorus is C-shaped vibe for those who prefer a rubbing or rocking motion rather than an in-and-out one.

-Experts agree that adding clitoral stimulation to the mix can enhance the G-spot sensations, but that doesn’t mean you have to have one toy doing both.
+Experts agree that adding clitoral stimulation to the mix can enhance the G-spot sensations.
+That doesn’t mean you have to have one toy doing both.
 There are plenty of mini vibes small enough to use alongside a G-spotting insertable.

 A few tips for G-spot exploration

-G-spot stimulation produces a very intense and unique sensation, and it can sometimes feel like the urge to pee.
-This makes sense, because putting pressure on the G-spot stimulates the urethra, sending a signal to your brain that you need to pee.
+G-spot stimulation may produce very intense and unique sensations, and it can sometimes feel like the urge to pee.
+This makes sense, because putting pressure on the G-spot stimulates the urethra, which is connected to the bladder.
 Although this is just a false alarm, you may want to go to the bathroom first for extra reassurance.

 Begin by turning yourself on with some erotica, porn, foreplay, or clitoral stimulation.
 The more aroused you are, the more sensitive your G-spot will become, so don’t rush through this part!
-You may even want to have an orgasm first to really get yourself revved up.
+You may even prefer to have an orgasm first, to really get yourself revved up.
 Once you feel ready, drizzle some lube on your G-spot toy and insert it with the curve pointed toward your belly button.
-The G-spot is right behind the pubic bone, only 1-3 inches inside the vagina, so you shouldn’t have to go very far.
+The G-spot is right behind the pubic bone, only 1-3 inches inside the vagina.
+So, you shouldn’t have to go very far.

 Of course, if something feels good, keep doing it!
-A G-spot orgasm could be in the cards, or you may experience ejaculation or squirting — a release of non-urine fluid from the urethra.
-This is totally normal, but you may want a towel underneath you for added protection!
+A G-spot orgasm could be in the cards, or you may experience ejaculation or squirting — a release of fluid from the urethra.
+This is totally normal, but you may want a towel or Fascinator Throe underneath you for added protection!